 (4) The Purchaser shall be in default on expiry of the aforementioned payment period.
 The purchase price shall accrue interest during the period of default at the statutory default interest rate applicable at the time.
 We reserve the right to assert further claims for damages caused by default.
 This is without prejudice to our claim against merchants to commercial interest on maturity (§ 353 of the German Commercial Code (HGB)).

 (5) The Purchaser shall be entitled to offset or exercise retention rights only to the extent that the claim is legally established or undisputed.
-In the event of defects in the delivery, § 7 para.
-6 shall remain unaffected.
+In the event of defects in the delivery, § 8 (6) shall remain unaffected.

 (6) If it becomes apparent after conclusion of the contract that our claim to the purchase price is at risk due to the Purchaser’s inability to pay (e.g. as a result of filing for insolvency proceedings), we are entitled to refuse performance in accordance with the statutory provisions and to withdraw from the contract after a period of grace, if applicable (§ 321 BGB).
 In the case of contracts for the manufacture of unique items (custom-made items), we may declare our withdrawal immediately; this is without prejudice to the statutory provisions on the dispensability of setting a period of grace.

-(1) Until full payment of all our current and future claims from the purchase contract and an ongoing business relationship (secured claims), we reserve title to the sold goods.
+(1) Until we receive full payment for all our current and future claims from the purchase contract and an ongoing business relationship (secured claims), we reserve title to the sold goods.

 (2) The goods subject to retention of title may neither be pledged to third parties nor transferred by way of security prior to full payment of the secured claims.
 The Purchaser must inform us immediately in writing if and insofar as access by third parties to the goods belonging to us occurs.